EliasHridoy/UniversityManagementSystem/README.md

 # UniversityManagementSystem
-See project specification for more details
+See project specification (Specification of University Course and Result Management System.pdf) for more details